La Más Draga: Season 4 (2021)

 The fourth season of La Más Draga premiered on 21 September 2021 throughout YouTube.
 The season ran for twelve episodes and concluded on 8 December 2021.
 Georgiana was voted as La Más Querida and Paper Cut as La Más Volada.
 C-Pher, Elektra Vandergeld and Iris XC were the runner-ups, and Rebel Mörk was the winner of the fourth season.

 Season 5 (2022)

 The fifth season of La Más Draga premiered on 27 September 2022 throughout YouTube.
 The season ran for twelve episodes and concluded on 13 December 2022.
 Huma Kyle was voted as La Más Querida and Fifí Estah as La Más Volada.
 Hidden Mistake, Liza Zan Zuzzi and Paper Cut were the runner-ups, and Fifí Estah was the winner of the fifth season.

 Season 6 (2023)

 The sixth season of La Más Draga premiered on 12 September 2023 throughout YouTube.
 The season ran for twelve episodes and concluded on 28 November 2023.
 La Kyliezz was voted as La Más Querida.
 Aries, Electra Walpurgis and Juana Guadalupe were the runner-ups, and Cattriona was the winner of the sixth season.

 Season 7 (2025)

-The seventh season of La Más Draga is set to premiere on 30 September 2025 throughout YouTube.
+The seventh season of La Más Draga premiered on 30 September 2025 throughout YouTube.
+The season ran for twelve episodes and concluded on 16 December 2025.
+Caos Lascivia was voted as La Más Querida.
+Deetox Alanís, Moon and Tulsa were the runner-ups, and Nayla Downs was the winner of the seventh season.